Skip to content

 [include new_shiny_config/printer.cfg]

-Only one printer.cfg file must be included here.
+Only one printer.cfg file must be included here, unless two or more boards are connected and in use.

 Advanced configuration

-Because we have forked Klipper for this project, a few configuration options are explained in the fork's repository at GitLab: https://gitlab.com/pipettin-bot/forks/firmware/klipper
+Because we have forked Klipper for this project, a few configuration options (e.g. extruder_home) are only documented in the klipper-for-cnc repository at GitLab.

 printer.cfg